The Evolution of Fleet Tracking Systems

 ADS-B (Automatic Dependent Surveillance-Broadcast)

-Aircraft equipped with ADS-B Out transponders continuously broadcast position, altitude, velocity, and identification.
-Ground stations and satellites receive these broadcasts, creating a comprehensive picture of air traffic.
-ADS-B mandates now require equipage for most aircraft operating in controlled airspace.
+This is the backbone of modern tracking.
+Aircraft equipped with ADS-B Out transponders continuously broadcast their position, altitude, velocity, and identification.
+Ground stations and satellites pick up these broadcasts, painting a comprehensive picture of air traffic.
+ADS-B mandates now require equipage for most aircraft in controlled airspace.
+It’s not optional anymore.

 Secondary Surveillance Radar (SSR)

-Traditional radar interrogates aircraft transponders, which reply with identification and altitude information.
-SSR provides position tracking where ground-based infrastructure exists, complementing ADS-B coverage.
+The traditional workhorse.
+Radar interrogates aircraft transponders, which respond with identification and altitude data.
+SSR provides position tracking wherever ground-based radar infrastructure exists, filling in alongside ADS-B coverage.
+It’s older technology but still essential.

 Satellite-Based ADS-B